-Concerning the disciplining and containment of the animal self, it must be emphasized that the goal is selfcontrol rather than self-annihilation.
-The concept of annihilation or mortification of self is a foreign notion that has been introduced into Islamic thought.
+Concerning the disciplining and containment of the animal self, it must be emphasized that the goal is self-control rather than self-annihilation.
+The concept of annihilation or renunciation of self is a foreign notion that has been introduced into Islamic thought.
 If the animal self is controlled, the dynamic power inherent in it can be used in the service of the spiritual soul.
 Shah Waliullah's categorization of human beings is based on these very two elements - spiritual and corporeal strength.
 He notes that the most developed individuals are those who possess both spiritual and corporeal strength, while the most base individuals are those who possess corporeal strength but no spiritual strength.
 The reason why he recognizes the importance of corporeal strength is that dynamism, stamina, and animation - factors that are required for action - are directly dependent upon physical and corporeal capabilities.
 It logically follows that the concept of self-annihilation is totally incompatible with Islamic teachings, and that the real objective is self-control and self-purification.

 The combined result of the control and purification of nafs is what I call Tahrir Al-Ruh, or the "liberation of the spirit."
 When the animal self is restrained and cultured, the spiritual soul is emancipated and is able to continue its upward journey.
 In other words, there is an inverse relationship between the state of the nafs and the ruh.
 The stronger the animal urges of the nafs, the weaker will be the ruh.
 Conversely, the weaker the animal urges, the stronger will be the ruh.
 The disciplining and purification of the nafs results in the form of a liberated ruh that breaks away from the fetters of a nafs that constantly beckons towards base desires.
-The spirit or ruh is, so to say, librated from the shackles of nafs al-ammara.